CDRH/datura/docs/3_manage/post_omeka_html.md

 You can specify the environment with `-e [environment]` but you must set an `item_set` with the desired environment in config/private.yml.
 See [post_omeka instructions](docs/3_manage/post_omeka.md) for instructions.

-Instructions for setting up the python enviroment can be found in (omeka setup instructions)[../1_setup/omeka_setup.md].
+Instructions for setting up the Python virtual enviroment and config can be found in (omeka setup instructions)[../1_setup/omeka_setup.md].

+For information on how to override field definitions, see [Omeka Overrides](../2_customization/omeka_overrides.md).

 ### Media ingesters (for developers)